captain-ray/EduQuiz_Question_Answering_System/README.md

 1. Document(2 fields)?
 1st field-text , 2nd filed-url? // **one field, url+text!**
 2. Is it user allowed to choose any indexing strategy?
 3. Where should we use the 'query', 'answer'?
+4. Does the baseline system need to "pre-process" the query?
+5. How to implement the feature of "highlighting set of matching passage text for the query"?

 ------